 Support For Working Families: Parents benefit from peace of mind when their children are engaged in quality programs.
 In Vermont, 77% of children and youth ages 6-17 have all available parents in the workforce.
 For most families, there is a gap of 15-25 hours per week when parents are still at work and children and youth are out of school and need supervision.
 This need for programs is even greater during school vacation weeks and over the summer.

-Build Protective Factors: By their very nature, afterschool and summer learning programs offer spaces for youth to build protective factors by providing opportunities for young people to connect, learn new things, express themselves, access healthy food, and build relationships with caring adults.
+Build Protective Factors: By their very nature, afterschool and summer learning programs offer safe spaces for youth to build protective factors by providing opportunities for young people to connect, learn new things, express themselves, access healthy food, and build relationships with caring adults.
+According to the 2017 Vermont Youth Behavior Risk Survey, 60% of high school students feel like they matter to the people in their community.
+For young people who participate in afterschool activities, this measure of belonging goes up to 71%.